Bram-diederik/budgetenergy-homeassistant-emailparser/README.md

 currently not using all values because i dont need them

-note i personally forward the email from gmail to my ziggo account. that is specially made for this interface.
+note i personally forward the email from gmail to my ziggo account. converting the html email to text.

-dont open the email if it points to your mailbox directly
+I dont test the html email content.